Skip to main content

 HTTP requests (+working with cookies, proxies, sessions)

-To collect data from a web page, you need to perform an HTTP request.
-In JavaScript API v2 of A-Parser, there is an easy-to-use method for making HTTP requests, which returns a JSON object in response depending on the specified arguments of the method.
-Below you will learn: how an HTTP request is made, what arguments and options the method has, the results of the specified options, how to specify the condition for the success of the HTTP request, and more.
+To collect data from a web page, you need to execute an HTTP request.
+The JavaScript API v2 of A-Parser implements an easy-to- use of an HTTP request execution method that returns an JSON object depending on the specified method arguments.
+Below you will learn: how an HTTP request is made, what arguments and options the method has, the results of the specified options, how to set the success condition for an HTTP request, and more.

-Also described are methods that allow you to easily manipulate cookies, proxies, and sessions in the scraper being created.
-After a successful HTTP request, or before making one, you can set/change proxy/cookie/session data for making HTTP requests or save it for execution by another thread using Session Manager.
+Also described are methods that allow easy manipulation of cookies, proxy, and session in the created scraper.
+After successful HTTP request execution, or before execution, you can set/change proxy/cookie/session data for execution HTTP requests or save them for execution by another thread using the Session Manager.

-These methods are inherited from BaseParser and are the foundation for creating your own scrapers.
+These methods are inherited from BaseParser and form the basis for creating custom scrapers.

 await this.request(method, url[, queryParams][, opts])